ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

                               options = mysqlOptions);
 ```

-Similarly, the `dbClient` uses the named params, and it provides an unshared connection pool of the type of
+Similarly in the sample below, the `mysql:Client` uses named parameters, and it provides an unshared connection pool of type
 [`sql:ConnectionPool`](https://docs.central.ballerina.io/ballerina/sql/latest/records/ConnectionPool)
 to be used within the client.
 For more details about connection pooling, see the [`sql` Module](https://docs.central.ballerina.io/ballerina/sql/latest).